Traffic calming: Europe

-In the United Kingdom, Low Traffic Neighbourhoods incorporate traffic calming and filtered permeability.
+In the United Kingdom, Low Traffic Neighbourhoods incorporate traffic calming and Modal filters for filtered permeability.
 In 2020, some LTNs were introduced with emergency funding from the government, in response to the COVID-19 pandemic.
 A study found that people living in LTNs in Waltham Forest became less likely to own a car and were more likely to walk or cycle.

 School Streets are another UK scheme which involves part-time restrictions on motor vehicles during school pick up and drop off times.

+In Ireland, traffic calming schemes have been implemented on national roads since 1993, typically on those with a hard shoulder, on the approach to towns and villages where the speed limit is reduced from 100 km/h to 50 or 60 km/h.
+This is done by reducing the width of the hard shoulder and the carriageway, various landscaping and installation of 'gateways' in order to reduce the driver's field of view, which results in a reduction of their speed.
+A gateway marks the transition from high-speed to low-speed road and may feature a pavement, cycle lane, central island (where the road is sufficiently wide enough) or all three, and is accompanied with town/village entrance and speed limit signs as well as bollards and a lamppost in the island.

+An evaluation of 91 traffic calming schemes implemented between 1997 and 2002 showed that they were successful in reducing road collisions, the number of which decreased by 13%.
+The number of fatal collisions was reduced by 52%.

 North America

-More recently, in response to growing numbers of traffic accidents and speeding problems, cities across North America have begun creating traffic calming programs to improve safety and liveability on residential streets.
-Many municipalities create asphalt or concrete measures, although preformed rubber products that are easier to install and consistently meet standardized requirements are becoming increasingly popular.
 By 2017, San Francisco's Vision Zero program, which heavily features traffic calming, has reduced fatalities by 33%.

 A 2018 study found that traffic calming measures in Portland, Oregon reduced excessive speeds, reduced daily traffic volume by 16% and increased home prices by 1%.